Studio Kozak’s vintage chorus plugin FALA is currently available for free!

 - Simple controls: SZYBKOŚĆ (Rate), GŁĘBIA (Depth), MIESZANIE (Mix), WYJŚCIE (Output), ZASILANIE (Power)

 Download the Windows or macOS version from the official GitHub releases page.
-Extract the ZIP file, and move “FALA.vst3” (Windows) or “FALA.vst3” / “FALA.component” (macOS) to the folders below.
-On macOS, manual permission/security approval may be required due to security settings.
+Extract the ZIP file, then move “FALA.vst3” (Windows) or “FALA.vst3” / “FALA.component” (macOS) to the folders below.
+On macOS, you may need to manually allow the plugin due to security settings.

 Windows